HugoAndre276/contrail_seg_Unet/README.md

-Down below is the original README.md file from junzis/contrail-seg.git.
-Only one important notebook is added here ('detect_notebook.ipynb').
+Down below is the original README.md file from [junzis/contrail-seg.git](https://github.com/junzis/contrail-seg.git).
+Few things are modified from the original repository:
+- a testing notebook 'detect_notebook.ipynb' is added.
+This notebook replaces the original 'detect.py' file.
+- a 'requirements.txt' file is added in order to install the dependencies in a different way
+- the original README.md file here is modified by adding a supplementary part *My way to install dependencies*

 # Neural network models for contrail detection and segmentation